scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   6-Oct-2003
     -   Give the Metrics View a vertical mode in which it does vertical kerning, etc.
-    -   Add a hack to allow FontForge to parse a weird pfb file.
+    -   Add a hack to allow websharpstudios to parse a weird pfb file.

 -   6-Oct-2003
     -   Fixed a number of bugs in the new kerning class dlg including: